edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 Inside your cargo project you'll notice some new items:

 * `edgedb.toml`, which is used to mark the directory as an EdgeDB project.
 The file itself doesn't contain much — just the version of EdgeDB being used — but is used by the CLI to run commands without connection flags.
 (E.g., `edgedb -I my_project migrate` becomes simply `edgedb migrate`).
-See more on edgedb.toml [in our blog post introducing the EdgeDB projects CLI](https://www.edgedb.com/blog/introducing-edgedb-projects).
+See more on edgedb.toml [in the blog post introducing the EdgeDB projects CLI](https://www.edgedb.com/blog/introducing-edgedb-projects).

 * A `/dbschema` folder containing:
-    * a `default.esdl` file.
-This holds your schema.
+    * a `default.esdl` file which holds your schema.
+You can change the schema by directly modifying this file followed by `edgedb migration create` and `edgedb migrate`.
     * a `/migrations` folder with `.edgeql` files named starting at `00001`.
 These hold the [ddl](https://www.edgedb.com/docs/reference/ddl/index) commands that were used to migrate your schema.
-Every time you change your schema followed by `edgedb migration create` and `edgedb migrate`, a new file will be slipped into this directory.
+A new file will show up in this directory every time your schema is migrated.

 Now that you have the right dependencies and an EdgeDB instance, you can create a client.